 Analysts like them say that instead of enjoying the ride, people should stay away from China stocks altogether.

-“The problem with any bubble is if you try to bet against it, bubbles can become even more irrational.
+“The problem with any bubble is if you bet against them, bubbles can become more irrational.
 The herd mentality can essentially run investors over,”

 For those wanting to invest in Asia, it may be worth looking at nearby frontier markers rather than the Chinese stock market.